abstractmachines/kubebuilder-guestbook/README.md

 ## Kubernetes API Design

+- Kubernetes CRDs are the canonical API for custom resources.

+- Controllers are the business logic behind that API.
+Controllers _reconcile_ current state (`state`) with desired state (`spec`).

+- Think of a `state machine`.

-> Book: Programming Kubernetes
+- Book: Programming Kubernetes

   To grok Kubernetes API Design and the "why", I highly recommend reading [Programming Kubernetes, an O'Reilly book](https://www.oreilly.com/library/view/programming-kubernetes/9781492047094/).

   There are a lot of topics in the first several chapters such as `kind`, `GVK` `GVR`, versions, groups, and the history and theory of these concepts.
 It's a fantastic start to this material.

   This tutorial assumes knowledge of that material, particularly chapters 1-3 "Kubernetes API Basics" and "client-go."

 - Kubebuilder Kubernetes API Design docs [here](https://book.kubebuilder.io/cronjob-tutorial/api-design.html)